iamkamui/self-service-kiosk-backend/README.md

 ### Chef
 As a chef i want to see in the kitchen screen the queue of orders with the details of product orders to be prepare ordered by time from latest to newer, so that i can select which one to prepare first and select when ready.

+## Users Requirements Gathering (Functional)

+- Place Order:  the system must support `anonymous` (only in-person establishment) or `authenticated` (in-person or mobile app) placed order.

+- User Authentication: the system must support JWT authentication.

+- APIs: the system has to provide RESTful API's for integration.
 <p align="right"><a href="#readme-top">back to top</a></p>